znly/rules_go/README.md

       <td>
         <code>List of labels, required</code>
         <p>List of Go <code>.go</code> (at least one) or ASM <code>.s/.S</code>
-        source files used to build the binary</p>
+        source files used to build the binary.
+If <code>cgo = True</code>, then this list may also contain C sources and headers.</p>
       </td>
     </tr>
     <tr>
       <td><code>deps</code></td>
       <td>
         <code>List of labels, optional</code>
-        <p>List of other Go libraries to linked to this binary target</p>
+        <p>List of Go libraries this library imports directly.</p>
       </td>
     </tr>
     <tr>